 D.Va Build Guide “I play to win!”

-Welcome to our guide for D.Va, a Ranged Warrior in Heroes of the Storm.
+Welcome to our guide for D.Va, a Bruiser in Heroes of the Storm.
 Within these pages, you will find everything required to understand how best to play this hero, in both different map styles and team compositions.

 1. D.Va's Overview

 D.Va is a ranged Warrior who combines unique utility with reliable damage mitigation to provide her allies with a solid addition to the frontline.
 Her Trait is composed of two components, Mech Mode and Pilot Mode, and mastery of the interaction between the two is integral in achieving success with D.Va.
 When in Mech Mode, D.Va should be utilized as a bruiser; focusing on dealing damage to enemy Heroes while keeping an eye on allies in need of assistance.
 Once her Mech has been destroyed either by taking damage or via Self-Destruct, D.Va will then enter into Pilot Mode.
 During Pilot Mode D.Va will need to play drastically safer, much more similar to that of a ranged assassin than a tank.